How many times can a debt collector call you?

 Congress passed two laws, the Telephone Consumer Protection Act (TCPA)and the Federal Debt Collection Protection Act (FDCPA), to protect consumers like you from an unreasonable number of debt collector calls.
 But neither law specifies how many calls are too many calls.
 In addition, these laws prohibit certain types of calls.
 This article will explain your rights under each law regarding the frequency of calls from debt collectors.
 Consumer protection lawyers use both these laws to fight for your rights.

 Does the TCPA Limit How Many Times a Debt Collector May Call You?

 Yes, it does.
 This law strictly limits pre-recorded messages, texts, and robocalls.
-It prohibits a debt collector from making:
+Also:

 - Calls made without your prior written consent to the business

 - Calls to a residential line listed on the “Do-Not-Call Registry”

 - Calls by telemarketers and debt collectors between the hours of 8 a.m. and 9 p.m.

 - Calls that do not provide the name of the caller, identify the business behind the call and provide a contact phone number or address

 - Calls that do not provide an automatic opt-out mechanism

 - Calls that violate the law, such as making misrepresentations or threats